Meerea/Meerea/README.md

 - Automated UI applications using webDriver selenium - Hybrid Framework
 - Proof of concept on bypassing the UI login through API token
 - Parallel execution of test scripts using selenium Grid
-- Automating test cases counting to 1000+ in API and UI
 - CI/CD using jenkins and maven
 - Automating test cases counting to 1000+ in API and UI